Disability Insurance- When Should I Stop

 So, how long should you keep your disability insurance?
-Obviously since most disability insurance stops paying out at 65 and you need to be disabled for 6 months before getting paid, you should stop paying at 64.5 years of age.
-Likely the answer is even sooner than that, especially if you are Financially Independent and no longer “need” the insurance.
+Since most disability insurance stops paying out at 65 and you need to be disabled for six months before getting paid, you should stop paying at 64.5 years of age.
+Likely, the answer is even sooner than that, especially if you are Financially Independent and no longer “need” the insurance.

 Using expectancy, can we figure out the ideal time to stop disability insurance?
-After all, risk management is not just about the risk something bad happens, it is also about the potential payout.
-You have paid for disability insurance for a long time, is disability insurance a waste of money?
+After all, risk management is not just about the risk something terrible happens but also about the potential payout.
+You have paid for disability insurance for a long time.
+Is disability insurance a waste of money?

-What if You are Only going to Work 5 More Years?
+What if You are only going to Work for 5 More Years?

 We are running out of data here.
 With that in mind, I present this:

-As you get closer to the age of 65, the chance that you will become disabled by 65 decreases as seen above in figure 3.
-This is interesting to contemplate because we know the older you get, the higher likelihood that you will become disabled.
+As you get closer to 65, the chance of becoming disabled by 65 decreases, as seen above in Figure 3.
+This is interesting to contemplate because we know that the older you get, the higher the likelihood of becoming disabled.
 If you are disabled after 65 in this setting, it doesn’t “count” since you would receive no disability payments after 65.

 The data presented in Figure 1 stopped at age 55.
-However, we also know at age 65, the number of people who will be disabled before 65 is zero.
-So, we can insert a trend line and discover 6.5% of 60 year old males become disabled and 7.8% of females become disabled before they are 65.
+However, we also know that at age 65, the number of people who will be disabled before 65 is zero.
+So, we can insert a trend line and discover that 6.5% of 60-year-old males become disabled, and 7.8% of females become disabled before they are 65.

 Summary Table: When Should I Stop Disability Insurance?

-In figure 5, see the summary table.
-On the top, are the years left until retirement.
-On the left, find percent of return on investment, and percentage of short term (2-5 years) and long term (>5 years) disability.
+In Figure 4, see the summary table.
+On the top are the years left until retirement.
+On the left, find the percent of return on investment and percentage of short-term (2-5 years) and long-term (>5 years) disability.

-Insurance is risk mitigation, or risk transfer for catastrophic problems.
-There is expectancy for a negative result, as obviously insurance would go out of business if they paid out more than they took in.
+Insurance is risk mitigation or risk transfer for catastrophic problems.
+There is an expectancy for a negative result, as obviously, insurance would go out of business if they paid out more than they took in.

-The return on investment, then, increases until you are about 10 years out from retirement.
-The chance that you have a long term disability also increases as you get older, but obviously goes to 0% once you are 60.
+The return on investment, then, increases until you are about ten years out from retirement.
+The chance of having a long-term disability also increases as you get older but goes to 0% once you are 60.

 So, when should you stop your disability insurance when you are Financially Independent?
-It is a personal choice, and one that can take your own health into account.
-If you have conditions that increase the risk for short or long term disability, it may pay to keep the insurance around.
-If you are healthy and financially independent, stop it 10 years before you retire.
+It is a personal choice and one that can take your health into account.
+If you have conditions that increase the risk for short or long-term disability, it may pay to keep the insurance around.
+On the other hand, if you are healthy and financially independent, stop it ten years before retiring.